John Petersen (footballer): Club career

 A prolific striker, Petersen has won Faroese league winner medals with GÍ Gøta and B36 Tórshavn.
 He then moved to play with compatriots Jens Martin Knudsen, Sámal Joensen and Jens Erik Rasmussen at Leiftur in the Icelandic league only to return to the Faroe Islands after a disappointing season in which the team relegated.
 Petersen was Faroese league top goalscorer in the 1994 season.
 He also had a short spell with Danish sides Holstebro BK and Skive IK.
 John Petersen is the second most scoring footballer in the Faroese league, with 147 goals.

 International career

 Petersen made his debut for the Faroe Islands in an October 1995 European Championship qualifying match against San Marino, coming on as a substitute for Todi Jónsson.
 On 7 September 2002, Petersen scored 2 goals within the first 8 minutes in a European Championship qualifying match, to give the Faroe Islands a 2–0 lead against Scotland.
 Given the chance to extend Faroe Islands lead to 3-0 after half time, alone with the goalie, Petersens attempt went above the post, as the ball hit a trench before impact.
 The final score ended 2-2.
-He has collected 57 caps since, scoring eight goals.
-He is also the seventh most capped player for the Faroe Islands national side.
+In total, he collected 57 caps, scoring six goals.